sabrinahaniff/cyber-risk-platform/README.md

 # Cyber Risk Platform

 A full-stack cyber insurance underwriting platform that automates risk assessment for companies.
-Built with Spring Boot, PostgreSQL, and AI — designed for the kind of workflow a cyber insurance underwriter at a company like Intact would use daily.
+Built with Spring Boot, PostgreSQL, and AI designed for the kind of workflow a cyber insurance underwriter would use daily.

 ## What it does